ibexa/documentation-user/docs/personalization/recommendation_models.md

     Minimum time period for this model is 4 days, but the model works better if you set a longer time period.

-### B2B models
+### B2B model

 This model shows which items were recently clicked or bought for a particular segment group of a company.
 B2B models work for a group of users, not for an individual user, and are considered [segment](configure_models.md#configure-segments) models.

 !!! note
-    To get recommendations for the specified user segment, in the request, pass the parameter only for this segment.
+    To get recommendations for the specified segment, in the request, pass the parameter only for this segment.
     B2B requests are limited to only one segment ID.